PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 The Farm Boy hurried to the back.
 Fear caused him to fumble with the lock.
 And drop the keys.
 He had never seen that much blood come from a person before.
 And that thing he had stabbed out there.
 What was that?
 He'd never really thought about it.
 He woke up and saw it about to kill the merchant.
 There was sword in his lap.
 There had been no time, he had just done what needed doing.

 He dropped the keys again.
 He never thought it would be anything like this.
 They sure didn't sing about this part.
 What if more of them came?
-What if they could smell blood.
-What if they were coming to the shop right now.
+What if they could smell blood?
+What if they were coming to the shop right now?
 Had he shut the door?
 And if he had shut the door, did he remember to bar it?
 He was confused and his head really, really hurt.

 He opened the chest.
 Inside were many leather bags filled with coins.
 Ye gods, how many coins were in here?
-Tucked in a corner was a cut-glass glass bottle with the stopper wired shut.
+Tucked in a corner was a cut-glass bottle with the stopper wired shut.
 It seemed very old and the edges of the bottle were painted with gold leaf.
 The Farm Boy picked it up very carefully.
 Drop the keys all you want, he told himself, but don't drop this bottle.

 He carried it out to where Boltac sat propped up in a pool of his own blood.
 As he handed it to him, he heard a buzzing as if an angry hive of bees was close by and with it, the smell of burning wood.
 "Gods," the Farm Boy exclaimed, "Flaming bees!"